-Join me in the Outer Hebrides for a Winter combination of a 'Pier and Wreck Dive'!
+Join me in the Outer Hebrides for a combination of a Winter 'Pier and Wreck Snorkel / Freedive'!

-The actual dive will last for about 3 Hours ... but again with meeting and greeting / kitting out / travel to dive site and then extraction and doffing you can be assured that the whole days' activity will be around about 7 hours!!!
+The actual dive will last for about 3 Hours or even longer ... but again with meeting and greeting / kitting out / travel to dive site and then extraction and doffing you can be assured that the whole days' activity will be around about 7 hours!!!